octimot/StoryToolkitAI/INSTALLATION.md

 ---

-## Installing the Non-Standalone version
+## Installing the tool from source (GIT version)

 ### Quick Info before we start

 #### Caution
-If you want to try to install a non-standalone version, please keep in mind that you might end up ruining your computer, destroying the Internet, starting AI apocalypse, losing your job, and/or marry your lost non-identical twin by mistake - not necessarily in that order and highly unlikely as a result of trying to install this, but still slightly possible.
+If you want to try to install from source, please keep in mind that you might end up ruining your computer, destroying the Internet, starting AI apocalypse, losing your job, and/or marry your lost non-identical twin by mistake - not necessarily in that order and highly unlikely as a result of trying to install this, but still slightly possible.